oneandonlyflexo/nibbler/README.md

 ## Features

 * It enables the rest of my mods.
-That's kind of a features
+That's kind of a feature.
 * Not really anything else...

 ## Use in Modpacks